-The Society has set up a scheme whereby members can register to receive their journal electronically via the internet, instead of as a hard copy by post, with effect from journal 4/20.
+The Society has set up a scheme whereby members can register to receive their journal electronically via the internet, instead of as a hard copy by post.
 This will give overseas members the options to receive the journal promptly and to avoid the postage contribution payment.
-Some members, whether overseas or UK resident, may welcome the alternative potential for journal storage that this will provide.
+Some members, whether overseas or UK resident, may welcome the potential for alternative journal storage that this will provide.
 (Scroll down for further details regarding arrangements for UK members.)

 Registering for E-journals

 The ‘Join’ and ‘Renew’ categories in the Society membership/shop website at www.ngsjoin.com have been updated to cater for either of the journal formats.

 Please select the E-journal option.
 Links for the current journal (which forms part of the New Member’s Pack) will be emailed to the applicant, and the handbook and membership card will follow by post.

 Please select the E-journal option either to commence or to continue receiving E-journals instead of hard copies.

 Members who are part way through their membership term can also register for the scheme by emailing the Membership Secretary.
 For overseas members who have previously paid a postage contribution for hard copies, the next renewal date will be extended by one month in respect of each journal issue remaining in the member’s membership period.
 Because of potential difficulties in processing refunds of postage contributions already paid, especially in respect of non-recent payments, this will not be an option.

 Receiving E-journal copies